724899020/blog/content/intro.md

 ### That's it!

-You can now either push your book to GitHub and serve the demo with gh-pages, or modify the book with your own content.
+You can now either push your book to GitHub and serve the demo with master, or modify the book with your own content.